Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

 • Granulated sugar: Brown sugar, coconut sugar, or maple sugar are all good replacements.

-• Vanilla extract: Try almond extract or vanilla bean paste.
+• Vanilla extract: Try almond extract.

 • Milk: Any type of milk will work, including non-dairy options or buttermilk.